RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

 the information of the tests, so that later the user can edit and use it.

 Useful when you want to change some small aspect of the default configuration.
-First the configuration file is generated with the information of the tests, it is modified and then it is launched in manual mode
+First the configuration file is generated with the information of the tests, it is modified and then it is launched in manual mode.

 To use this mode, we have to specify the parameter `-d`, `--dry-run` along with `-r`, `--run`.